Discover more about each section of our school

 Published first author in Neuroscience Letters for Honours thesis in Parkinson's Disease.

-Involved with the GPSN (General Practice Student Network) national working party for community health and Chair of the local GPSN club.
+Involved with the GSPN (General Practice Student Network) national working party for community health and Chair of the local GPSN club.

 Class of 2014